RubixML/ML/docs/datasets/api.md

 public row(int $index) : array
 ```

-Select the *values* of a feature column at offset:
+Select the *values* of a feature column at given offset (offsets begin at 0):
 ```php
 public column(int $index) : array
 ```